NaevaTheCat/corroboree/documentation.md

   season they are active.
 If configuring a peak `Season` you will need to replicate the daily/weekly etc rates for that `Season` in the peak.
+- If there should be a fee cap on daily bookings made in a week then one weekly booking in that season should be nominated to set that cap.
-- `BookingType` priorities are set correctly.
+- `BookingType` priorities are set correctly (lower number means higher priority)/

 ## Pages